phenotypic.abc_.ImageCorrector#

 Performance and Interpolation Considerations

-• Detection data (objmask, objmap): Use nearest-neighbor interpolation (order=0) to preserve discrete object identities.
-Object labels must remain integer-valued.
+• Detection data (objmask, objmap): Use nearest-neighbor interpolation (order=0) to preserve discrete object identities and integer labels.

-• Enhanced grayscale (enh_gray): Use the same interpolation as color data for consistency.
+• Detection matrix (detect_mat): Use same interpolation as color data for consistency.

 Example with explicit interpolation control: